Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

         ; The current routine is called for consecutive d4 pixel values, and selected d0 values ; this is what allows the rescaling lsl.b   #1,d1           ; 2 bytes per line in source data, so multiply per 2 move.w  0(a0,d1.l),d2   ; Get the 16 pixels of the char line.
-Memory done for each pixel...
+Memory access done for each pixel...
 Not very efficient lsl.b   #1,d1           ; 32 pixels (4 bytes) per line in destination data to handle X-shift , so multiply again per 2 moveq   #$f,d3          ; 16 pixels
         sub.b   d0,d3           ; Reverse order for pixel index